marsango16/Mid-term-Project/README.md

 + Rating

 ## Planning of the project
+### Day 1
 + Download the dataset and perform a general analysis of the information
++ Break my work down in steps answering some questions: what do I want to communicate? which graphics do I need for it?
++ Exploting another data reports from other resources to add value to my analysis

+### Day 2
 + Preparing and cleaning data, checking for errors, duplicates and missing values with Jupyter Notebook
 + Insert the cleaned data into Tableu and start exploring the data by creating tables and graphs to visualise the results

-+ Join data if necessary using additional files to enrich my analysis
+### Day 3

 ## My target variables